bitwiseworks/python-os2/Doc/library/sqlite3.rst

 As described before, SQLite supports only a limited set of types natively.
-To use other Python types with SQLite, you must **adapt** them to one of the sqlite3 module's supported types for SQLite: one of NoneType, int, long, float, str, unicode, buffer.
+To use other Python types with SQLite, you must **adapt** them to one of the sqlite3 module's supported types for SQLite: one of NoneType, int, float, str, bytes.

-The :mod:`sqlite3` module uses Python object adaptation, as described in :pep:`246` for this.
-The protocol to use is :class:`PrepareProtocol`.

 There are two ways to enable the :mod:`sqlite3` module to adapt a custom Python type to one of the supported ones.